smartcontractkit/chainlink/core/scripts/vrfv2/testnet/README.md

 export PUB_KEY=<YOUR UNCOMPRESSED PUBLIC KEY>
 ```

 By default, the script automatically estimates gas limits for operations.
-Optionally, `GAS_LIMIT` environment variable can be set to override gas limit for operations.
+Optionally, `ETH_GAS_LIMIT_DEFAULT` environment variable can be set to override gas limit for operations.

 Now "cd" into the VRF V2 testnet scripts directory: